hydrobricks/hydrobricks-doc/doc/main-components.rst

 ------------

 The meteorological data is handled by the ``Forcing`` class.
-It handles the spatialization of the weather data to create a time series per unit.
+It handles the spatialization of the weather data to create per-unit time series.
 Therefore, when creating an instance of this class, the hydro units must be provided:

 .. code-block:: python